wp-plugins/wordpress-wiki-plugin/readme.txt

 === Wiki lite ===
 Contributors: WPMUDEV
 Author: WPMUDEV
-Description: Add a wiki to your blog.
+Description: Create a wiki as easily as adding a post
 Tags: wiki, buddypress, frontend editing
 Requires at least: 3.0.1
 Tested up to: 3.1.2
 Stable tag: 1.0.0

-Add a wiki to your blog.
+Create a wiki as easily as adding a post

 == Description ==

-Wiki allows you to transform your WordPress site into a fully functional wiki or add wiki pages to your WordPress blog.
+WordPress Wiki Lite allows you to transform your WordPress site into a fully functional wiki or add wiki pages to your WordPress blog.

 = You can use Wiki lite to create... =
 * A WordPress based Wiki site